actualbudget/actual/README.md

 ### Writing Good Release Notes

-Create a Markdown file in the `changelog-unreleased` directory of the repository you’re contributing to named after the PR number.
+Create a Markdown file in the `upcoming-release-notes` directory of the repository you’re contributing to named after the PR number.
 The file should contain front matter with a `category` key (defining which header to put the entry under) and an `authors` key (defining the author of the entry).
 The body of the file should contain the changelog entry.
 Keep it short and clear — ideally one sentence, and also non-technical (unless the category is “Maintenance”).
 Copy-paste the template below to get started!

 ```markdown
 ---